cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 ## Group elements from uniform bytestrings

-The following pairs are inputs to the one-way map (#from_uniform_bytes), and their encoded outputs.
+The following pairs are inputs to the one-way map of (#from_uniform_bytes), and their encoded outputs.

 ```